randywu763/sam-iot-provision/README.md

 The following shows a set of mock certificates that the provisioning tool can generate (using a mock chain of trust is only recommended for evaluation purposes):

-1. **Root** Certificate issued by "Root CA" to "Root CA"
+1. **Root** certificate issued by "Root CA" to "Root CA"

     <img src=".//media/CertInfo_Root.png" />

-2. **Signer** Certificate issued by "Root CA" to "Microchip Technology Inc"
+2. **Signer** certificate issued by "Root CA" to "Microchip Technology Inc"

     <img src=".//media/CertInfo_Signer.png" />

-3. **Device** Certificate issued by "Microchip Technology Inc" to "sn01239E946F011C66FE"
+3. **Device** certificate issued by "Microchip Technology Inc" to "sn01239E946F011C66FE"

     <img src=".//media/CertInfo_Device.png" />